Alabama

 If you’re looking for some interesting historical sites, the county’s downtown is a great place to visit.
 The town center features a historical theater, which is a popular tourist attraction in Montgomery.
 It is home to the famous Blacksmiths, who created some of the most famous songs in the world.
 It’s also home to numerous antiques.
 You can also see the Civil Rights Memorial and Center in Montgomery, which is a cross between a sinkhole and cave.

-READ ABOUT: What to See in Alabama at Crenshaw County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Pike County - Tourist Attractions

 During your Alabama vacation, don’t miss the Frank Lloyd Wright Rosenbaum House Museum.
 The house was built for Stanley and Mildred Rosenbaum in 1940 and occupied the house until 1999.
 It is a prime example of the Usonian style, which was created after the Great Depression.
 This is a great way to learn about the area’s history.
 It also is a perfect place to get to know the people who live in the area.